My Games Page

 Game Discussion Forum

 Each game has an exclusive mini forum.
-It behaves exactly like the public Roll20 forums.
-Everyone in the game can create their own threads on this forum and also make replies.
+The mini forum behaves exactly like the public Roll20 forums.
+Everyone in the game can create their own threads on this forum and make replies.
 The game's Creator and GMs all have access to the Sink, Sticky, and Delete commands on individual posts within this forum.

 The Sink command will keep a thread at the bottom of the forum regardless of activity.